 Q: What happens during a heart screening?

-During the screening we will record the child’s height, weight, and blood pressure.
-A healthcare professional will then review the child’s (guardian-provided) health history questionnaire.
-After the review, the child will participate in a short training on how to conduct hands-only CPR and use an AED.
-An EKG will be performed on the child and reviewed by a cardiologist.
-After EKG review, if the cardiologist deems it necessary, the child will be sent for a follow-up echocardiogram.
+During the screening we will record the participant’s height, weight, and blood pressure.
+A healthcare professional will then review the health history questionnaire.
+An EKG will be performed on the participant and reviewed by a cardiologist.
+After EKG review, if the cardiologist deems it necessary, the participant will be sent for an echocardiogram.
 (Essentially a painless ultrasound of the heart.)

 Q: What is an electrocardiogram?
 (Also called an EKG or ECG.)

-At our heart screening, a 12-Lead EKG will be performed on each youth.
 The EKG is a noninvasive, painless test that delivers quick results.
-During an EKG, sensors (electrodes) that detect the electrical activity of the heart are attached to a person’s chest and limbs.
+During an EKG, sensors (electrodes) that detect the electrical activity of the heart are placed on a person’s chest and limbs.
 The sensors remain in place for just a few minutes while the heart’s electrical activity is recorded.

 Q: What is an echocardiogram?
 (Also called an echo.)